 - Each Showcase Presentation PPT is uploaded to MASC/MAHS for posting online

 - After submitting your presentation online, you are good to go!
-Once onsite at your Regional Connect event, check-in and receive your showcase time slot and presentation room
+The MASC/MAHS office will contact each group with information on your showcase time slot and presentation information.

 Showcase Evaluation Rubric